codingoak/capstone-project/README.md

 ## Desription

+App for tracking react issues.
+MyTracker fetches data on GitHub and saves it to local storage.
-App to track react issues on GitHub.
-Show an overview of the latest issues with a toggable pin.
+A dashboard shows an overview of the latest issues and the individual issues can be pinned.

 <img src="./src/images/Dashboard.png" alt="dashboard" width="200">
 <img src="./src/images/LoadingState.png" alt="dashboard" width="200">